 So far this year I have lost one of my best friends but, in turn, have formed a strong and lasting friendship with someone who I just can’t imagine not having in my life.
 I’ve watched my daughter become a spunky and compassionate little girl, not to mention a kick-ass big sister, and have seen shades of Oliver’s personality come shining through – he’s persistent, curious and mischievous, but boy, does he like to snuggle.

 Yesterday I went for a massage and it was just what I needed.
+So maybe now I’ll have the chance to visit the places in the world I always wanted to see.

 Today I am working on making the move over to WordPress.
 I’ve had it with Blogger.